-(5) Courses taken as part of the preprofessional requirements do not count toward the total of ★45-★60 required courses for After-Degree students.
+(5) Missing prerequisite courses are required to be made up in the first year of the program following admission.
+Courses taken as part of the preprofessional requirements do not count toward the total of ★45-★60 required courses for After-Degree students.